Heaven (Nina Girado album): Music and lyrics

+Critical reception

-Critical receptionHeaven was a critical acclaim, receiving praise for its production value, musical style and Nina's vocal ability.
+Heaven was a critical acclaim, receiving praise for its production value, musical style and Nina's vocal ability.
 With successful singles like "Jealous" and "Foolish Heart," it is considered to be one of the main reasons why acoustic phenomenon became very much popular in the Philippines.
 It became one of the best-selling OPM albums of 2003 as well.
-Furthermore, the album has brought back inclusions of whistle register (similar to Mariah Carey's technique) to Filipino pop/R&B songs released in the later years.
+Furthermore, the album became a benchmark in the incorporation of whistle register (similar to Mariah Carey's technique) to Filipino pop/R&B songs released in the later years.
 Leonardo Belen of Manila Bulletin described Heaven as "a groovy and breakthrough album, boasting of an international-sounding music and voice, sung by a young Filipina talent."
 According to music critic Paolo Reyes, the album is "an eclectic blend of styles ranging from rap to romantic.
 Armed with a panoply of fleeting ballads for lovelorn (and lonely-hearted) listeners," also describing it as "swinging, sentimental, and soulful."
 Baby A. Gil of The Philippine Star praised Heaven and Nina's vocal ability in the following statement:

 "Heaven is quite a package.
 Production is sleek and Nina's delivery, smooth.
 A pronounced danceable beat segues from one cut to the next but it is never heavy nor frenetic.
 It is instead used as a stable base for Nina's sweet but definitely multi-octave singing voice.
 This is surely her strongest point and it is really a blessing to know that she can skillfully wield her vocals to conform to the demands of every song."